 Let’s back up to about two years before this happened.
-In Acts 16:6-10, the Apostle Paul had stopped for the night in Troas, on the eastern coast of the Aegean Sea.
+It was about 52 AD in Macedonia, and the Apostle Paul had stopped for the night in Troas, on the eastern coast of the Aegean Sea.
 His travel plans to visit churches in Asia were interrupted by a vision.
 A man from Macedonia was imploring him, “Come to Macedonia and help us.”
-The Holy Spirit wasn’t allowing Paul and his travel companions to go anywhere else, but this way opened up, so they left Troas.
+The Holy Spirit wasn’t allowing Paul and his travel companions to go anywhere else, but this way opened up, so they left Troas (Acts 16:6-10).

 They sailed across the Aegean Sea and began planting churches around Macedonia in cities with names you will probably recognize.
 Macedonia became home to a number of the early churches Paul writes and mentions in his letters – Philippi, Thessalonica, and Berea.